tagspaces/documentation/installation.md

 ### Updating the Windows version
 Just exchange the content of your current installation, with the content from the zip-file of a newer release.
 You don't have to worry about your tag library and locations since they are persisted in the users home folder.

-## Installing OS X version {#osx}
+## Installing macOS version {#osx}
-For OSX 10.9 or later you have to download the [64bit](https://www.tagspaces.org/downloads/tagspaces-osx64.zip) of the application.
+For macOS 10.10 or later you have to download the [64bit](https://www.tagspaces.org/downloads/tagspaces-osx64.zip) of the application.
 Then you have to double click the downloaded zip file in Finder to unpack it properly.
 Some users are reporting issues with unpacking the app with some 3th-party zip utils.

-> **Note**: By default Mac OSX does not allow TagSpaces to be executed with a simple double click, because it is currently not digitally signed.
+> **Note**: By default macOS does not allow TagSpaces to be executed with a simple double click, because it is currently not digitally signed.
 To work around this, right-click the TagSpaces.app folder and choose Open, then click **Open** on the dialog that appears.
 You need to do this just once.

-### Updating the OS X version
+### Updating the macOS version
 Just exchange the content of your current installation, with the content from the zip-file of a newer release.
 You don't have to worry about your tag library and locations since they are persisted in the users home folder.

 ## Installing Linux version {#linux}